Rashed Rahman

 Rashed Rahman is the former editor of one of Pakistan's major English language newspapers, the Daily Times.
 He served as the editor from 2009 – November 2015.

 Early life and career

 Rashed Rahman qualified as a Chartered accountant from England and Wales and later decided to take up journalism as career.
 He has formerly been the executive editor of English dailies published from Pakistan - The Post, The Nation (Pakistan) and Daily Times (Pakistan).
-Rashed Rahman is a seasoned journalist and a veteran leftist political campaigner.
+He is ajournalist and a veteran leftist political campaigner.

 As editor of Daily Times newspaper, he used to protect his reporters and columnists from the external interference.

-In November 2017, Rashed Rahman writes as a columnist for Dawn Group of Newspapers.
+In November 2017, Rahman wrote as a columnist for Dawn Group of Newspapers.